SonyCSLParis/audioic/README.md

 ### Running the `audio_ic` Command-Line Tool

-The [`audio_ic`](./audio_ic.py) command-line tool allows you to compute the *information content* (IC) of audio files efficiently.
-To use it, specify the audio files you want to process and provide an output directory where the results will be saved as CSV files.
-Here's an example command:
+The [`audio_ic`](./audio_ic.py) command-line tool allows you to compute the *information content* (IC) of audio files.
+To use it, specify the audio files you want to process and provide an output directory where the results will be saved as CSV files:

 ```bash
 python -m audio_ic --audio_files "['<audio-file1>', '<audio-file2>', ...]" --output_dir <output-dir>